kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 If you're having trouble defining your talents then it may help to get feedback from your manager, mentor, colleagues or friends.
 There are also free assessments you can take online [https://www.viacharacter.org/](https://www.viacharacter.org/) (one I took), or more detailed assessments you can pay for like [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx).

+**Use the worksheet to write down your talents**.

 ### Opportunity

 The opportunities available to you are going to be restricted by the industry, company you and particular team you're in.
 If you haven't done so already, have a discussion with to your manager about what opportunities are available which may align with your talents, passions and goals.
 Note further to **align opportunities with business objectives for maximum impact**.
 The more you understand about the big picture company objectives, the more potential you have to add value.
 When you add value, you gain leverage to negotiate for the things you want.

 Not all managers are the same when it comes to helping you on your journey.
 To help yourself more, you may also want to research how to **Job Craft** your role in a way that helps you get closer to what you're looking for.

+**Use the worksheet to write down the available opportunities** as they relate to your current condition.
+For example is there a need that needs to be filled that you can volunteer to help out with.

 ### Changing the Landscape